Layered celeriac, leek and bacon gratin

 - Repeat with another layer of celeriac, leek, bacon, herbs and salt and pepper.

 - Arrange the final layer of celeriac.
-Pour over the milk then thinly slice the cheese and arrange it so that it completely covers the top.
+Pour over the cream then thinly slice the cheese and arrange it so that it completely covers the top.

-- Place the ovenproof dish on a lipped baking tray in case the milk boils over.
+- Place the ovenproof dish on a lipped baking tray in case the cream boils over.
 Bake for 1 hour 30 minutes.

 - Serve as an accompaniment to meat dishes.